Are You on Track for Retirement? Benchmarks for Invested Assets by Age

 For example, someone with a paid-off home and a modest lifestyle may need far less in order to live a satisfying lifestyle than these benchmarks suggest, while another person with high living expenses, dependents, particular medical considerations, or ambitious travel plans may need much more.

+A 2026 study by Guardian Life showed that 29% of non-retirees have zero retirement savings.
+Don't let this be you.
 If you’re curious about where you stand or how to close the gap, a personalized financial plan can help translate these broad benchmarks into a clear, achievable roadmap toward the retirement you envision.
 Schedule a free consultation to make sure your retirement savings are on track.

 • • •